Queensland Theatre

-Queensland Theatre, formerly the Queensland Theatre Company and Royal Queensland Theatre Company, is a professional theatre company based in Brisbane, Australia.
+Queensland Theatre Company, formerly the Queensland Theatre and Royal Queensland Theatre Company, is a professional theatre company based in Brisbane, Australia.
 It regularly performs in its own Bille Brown Theatre and the Queensland Performing Arts Centre's Playhouse.

 The company was founded in 1970 by British actor and director Alan Edwards with a full company of performers.
 It was granted the prefix "Royal" in 1984.
 It is currently headed by executive director Criena Gehrke.

 History

 The company has a strong history of development programs and has always aimed to encourage artistic growth across the state.
 There is an emerging artists program, writing program, including the Queensland Premier's Drama Award, and regional partnerships program.

 Emphasis is also placed on developing and inspiring young people through the company's education and youth program, with programs including The Scene Project, Youth Ensemble, Theatre Residency Week, Young Playwrights and other master classes.
 The company is principally supported by the Queensland Government through Arts Queensland and the Major Performing Arts Board of the Australia Council.